jrudar/Triglav/README.md

 ### Feature Selection Using Iterative Refinement

+### Overview
+    Triglav (named after the Slavic god of divination) attempts to discover all relevant features using an iterative refinement approach.
+This approach is based after the method introduced in Boruta with several
+    modifications:

+    1) The "importance" of real and shadow features are based off of Shapley and SAGE scores.
+    2) An ensemble approach is used to identify "hits" in each round and each round consists of two selection stages: Generally, in the initial round features are selected using Shapley scores, while SAGE scores are always calculated in the second round.
+The initial round includes all features selected from any two of the following
+       models: SGD Classifier, Extra Trees, Linear SVC, Logisitic Regression, and Mutual Information.
+The second round only uses the Extra Trees Classifier.
+    3) A beta-binomial distribution is used to calculate p-values.
+    4) A two-step correction for p-values is used.
+    5) After the iterative refinement stage, a dataframe is constructed using the remaining real and shadow features.
+The final set of features are constructed using from SAGE scores greather than the n-th percentile of the shadow scores.

 ### Install
 Once downloaded, go to the location of the download and type:
     pip install triglav-1.0.0.dev0.tar.gz